Salon Business Plan Template: How-To Guide + Example

 • Store design/build: $140,000

-• Working capital: $120,000 to pay for marketing, salaries, and lease costs until [Company Name] is cash-flow positive
+• Working capital: $120,000 to pay for marketing, salaries, and lease costs until [Salon Name] is cash-flow positive

 Key Assumptions & Forecasts